Pteratato/Oasis/Oasis_CH02.md

 “Thanks, *sitva Nani*,” Brimjrar returned, his black-tipped tail wagging a little at the praise.
 “I can’t believe what the city folk throw out!”

 He ran a hand - slightly padded like those of his animal kin - through his shaggy black hair, his fur-tipped ears folding back.
+He was a lesser therianthrope, which simply meant his animalistic traits were minor, and he had the long, straight legs of a human.
+The pads on his hands, the fur of his ears, and eyes that glowed in the night were the most bestial traits about him, but when he flashed his wide smile there was no hint of the predator in it.
+He had a little tail, too, brown and black, which wagged nigh unceasingly regardless of the weather.

-He stuck out his chin and in a deep, theatrical voice accented in the way of the Octavians, said, “Oy, butler.
+Brimjrar stuck out his chin and in a deep, theatrical voice accented in the manner of Octavians, said, “Oy, butler.
 Ho, butler!
 See this sheet here?
 There’s a bit of a stain - yes, yes, I know I’ve just bought it.
 What’s that?
 A washing?
 Oh, no, that won’t be necessary, just throw it out.”

 He pantomimed tossing the unwanted object over the wall, and all the ladies cackled with laughter.